TheHammerBot/TheHammer/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+### Info.json
+The `info.json` file is for information about the bot, this should only be changed by project maintainers.